Expert Neuropsych Evaluations

 FREQUENTLY ASKED QUESTIONS

 What is neuropsychology?
-What is cognition?
+What is a neuropsychological evaluation?

 Neuropsychology is a speciality of psychology focusing on brain-behavior relationships.
 Clinical neuropsychology is generally focused on the assessment and treatment of individuals that may have brain disorders and conditions that can affect cognition (e.g., Alzheimer's disease, stroke, traumatic brain injury).
 Cognition refers to thinking skills, like memory, attention, and executive functioning.

-A cognitive or neuropsychological evaluation is a formal evaluation of cognitive abilities.
+A neuropsychological evaluation is a formal evaluation of cognitive abilities.
 It involves an interview with a clinical neuropsychologist and administration of various paper and pencil tests to test skills such as memory, attention, and executive functioning.

 What is the dual-phase process?